Non-Commutative Geometry, Categories and Quantum Physics: Applications to Physics.

 Category theory has been conceived as a tool to formalize basic structures (functors, natural transformations) that are omnipresent in algebraic topology.
 Its level of abstraction has been an obstacle to its utilization even in the mathematics community and so it does not come as a surprise that fruitful applications to physics had to wait.

-Probably, the first to call for the usage of categorical methods in physics has been J.~Roberts in the seventies.
-The joint work of S.~Doplicher and J.~Roberts~\cite{DR1,DR2} on the theory of superselection sectors in algebraic quantum field theory\footnote{The texts by R.~Haag~\cite{H}, H.~Araki~\cite{A}, D.~Kastler~\cite{K0} and the recent~\cite{BBIM} contain detailed introductions to superselection theory in algebraic quantum field theory.} is one of the most eloquent examples of the power of category theory when applied to fundamental physics: giving a full explanation of the origin of compact gauge groups of the first kind and field algebras in quantum field theory and providing at the same time a general Tannaka-Kre\u\i n duality theory for compact groups, where the dual of a compact group is given by a particular monoidal W$^*$-category.
-Since then, monoidal $*$-categories are a common topic of investigation in algebraic quantum field theory, where several people are still working on possible variants and extensions of superselection theory\footnote{For a complete list of all relevant papers and a recent ``philosophical'' overview of the subject see H.~Halvorson-M.~M\"uger~\cite{HM} and also R.~Brunetti-K.~Fredenhagen~\cite{BrF}.}.\footnote{A large literature is of course available on monoidal categories and their application in the theory of ``quantum groups'' as well as many other different subjects, but we are interested here only in ``basic physics'' applications.}
+Probably, the first person to call for the usage of categorical methods in physics has been J.~Roberts in the seventies.
+The joint work of S.~Doplicher and J.~Roberts~\cite{DR1,DR2} on the theory of superselection sectors in algebraic quantum field theory\footnote{The texts by R.~Haag~\cite{H}, H.~Araki~\cite{A}, D.~Kastler~\cite{K0} and the recent book~\cite{BBIM} contain detailed introductions to superselection theory in algebraic quantum field theory.} is one of the most eloquent examples of the power of category theory when applied to fundamental physics: giving a full explanation of the origin of compact gauge groups of the first kind and field algebras in quantum field theory and providing at the same time a general Tannaka-Kre\u\i n duality theory for compact groups, where the dual of a compact group is given by a particular monoidal W*-category.
+Since then, monoidal $*$-categories are a common topic of investigation in algebraic quantum field theory,\footnote{For a complete list of all relevant papers and a recent ``philosophical'' overview of the subject see H.~Halvorson-M.~M\"uger~\cite{HM} and also R.~Brunetti-K.~Fredenhagen~\cite{BrF}.} where several people are still working on possible variants and extensions of superselection theory.\footnote{A large literature is of course available on monoidal categories, tensor categories (see for example M.~M\"uger~\cite{Mu} for a survey) and their application to the theory of ``quantum groups'' (see for example R.~Street~\cite{St} for a clear introduction) as well as many other different subjects, but it is outside the scope of this survey to enter into further details on these topics. }

-The role of categories in physics, more recently, has been stressed also from completely different areas of research such as conformal field theory (G.~Segal~\cite{Se}) and topological quantum field theory (M.~Atiyah~\cite{At}).
+The role of categories in physics, more recently, has been stressed also from different areas of research such as conformal field theory (G.~Segal~\cite{Se}) and topological quantum field theory (M.~Atiyah~\cite{At}).
+A very interesting relation between axiomatizations of these topological quantum field theories (in their ``extended'' functorial version~\cite{BD1}) and the Haag-Kastler axioms for algebraic quantum field theory has been proposed in the recent work by U.~Schreiber~\cite{Sch}.